jobelanger/gostnets/LKA/data/README.md

-input and intermediary data for running sri lanka gostnets
+input data for running sri lanka gostnets. edges and graphs are too large for import to github.

 contains: